kriesbeck/masked-language-prediction/README.md

 # Masked language prediction
 ### Starting from a redacted pdf, can we guess the redactions?

 This notebook uses the BertforMaskedLM model to predict the top 10 most likely words for a redacted token.
+For each prediction, it outputs a probability of the predicted token in the output vector.

 ### Next steps
 - How to identify redactions in pdf>txt conversion?